rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 function conform to its new type signature.

-Returning an `Err` value from `Config::build` allows the `main` function to handle the `Result` value returned from the `build` function and exit the process more cleanly in the error case.
+Returning an `Err` value from `Config::build` allows the `main` function to владение the `Result` value returned from the `build` function and exit the process more cleanly in the error case.

 <!-- Old headings.
 Do not remove or links may break. -->